onap/policy-parent/docs/apex/APEX-Policy-Guide.rst

   If the backend is Java, then the Java class implementing the schema needs to be imported.

+*Single outgoing event*

 .. container:: paragraph

+  When there is a single outgoing event associated with a task, the fieldName alone is enough to fetch its schema.
   The following example assumes an outfield ``situation``.
 The ``subject`` method ``getOutFieldSchemaHelper()`` is used to create a new instance.